Trip Options

 Most of the terrain here isn’t too terribly strenuous, particularly if you’re not carrying a full backpack.

-There’ll be rocks galore, at times, we’ll be walking over, and that’s a little challenging at times.
+There’ll be rocks galore, at times.
+We’ll be walking over them and that’s a little challenging at times.
+Hiking poles will help you.

 No strenuous vertical gain/loss though.